MilaNLProc/xlm-emo/README.rst

 See the paper for additional details:

-Bianchi, F., Nozza, & D., Hovy.
-"XLM-EMO: Multilingual Emotion Prediction in Social Media Text".
+Bianchi, F., Nozza, D., & Hovy, D. "XLM-EMO: Multilingual Emotion Prediction in Social Media Text".
 In Proceedings of the 12th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis (Forthcoming).
 Association for Computational Linguistics, 2022.
 `Link <https://milanlproc.github.io/publication/2022-xlmemo-multilingual-emotion-predictio>`__.

 ----------